The Asynchronous DeGroot Dynamics: Introduction

 \subsection{Model and results}

-Let $P$ be a stochastic matrix on either a finite or a countably infinite set of vertices $V$.
+Let $V$ be a finite or countable set of vertices.
+A \emph{network} consists of a stochastic matrix $P$ with rows and columns indexed by $V$.
 The asynchronous DeGroot process associated with $P$ is defined as follows.
 Each vertex $v\in V$ holds an opinion $f_t(v)\in\mathbb R$ at every time $t\in \mathbb R_+$.
 At time $0$, the initial opinions $\{f_0(v)\}_{v\in V}$ are either deterministic, or random.
 Each vertex $v$ is endowed with an independent Poisson clock of rate $1$.
 At a time $t$ in which the clock of vertex $v$ rings, its opinion is updated through the DeGroot updating rule

 where $f_{t-}(u):=\lim_{s\nearrow t}f_s(u)$.

 A special case of interest is when $P$ is the transition matrix of a simple random walk on a (locally) finite undirected graph $G=(V,E)$.
 In this case, each time a vertex rings, it updates its opinion to be the average of the opinions of its neighbors.
 We refer to this dynamics as \emph{the DeGroot dynamics on $G$}.